jennego/cowichan-dressage-site/README.md

 - is full badge
 - possibly eventdate pages or at least component

 Responsive Gatsby site and form-based serverless registration system using Netlify forms.
-Forms customizable via Contentful CMS, dynamically generated on rebuild.
+Forms customizable via Contentful CMS and are dynamically generated on rebuild.
+Forms are validated on touch and on submit via Yup.

 Tech